 You installed your Google Analytics tracking code, but … now what?
 Never fear if the dashboard appears intimidating: It’s easier to understand than it looks.
-Let’s go over the basics of Google Analytics and get you on the right track for success.
+Let’s go over the basics of Google Analytics, the metrics every digital marketer and SEO should know and get you on the right track for success.

 When you go to your dashboard, you’ll see a menu on the left side.
 Clicking on a section will open or close a sub-menu of more specific things you can view.

 Google Analytics gathers a LOT of data for you, and organizes everything to help you find exactly what you’re looking for.

 All of these areas are useful, but for the sake of simplicity, we’ll focus on the big four: Real-Time, Audience, Acquisition, and Behavior.